Vitek-Lab/MSstatsShiny/README.md

 [http://www.msstatsshiny.com/](http://www.msstatsshiny.com/).
 The online version is constrained to processing only input files smaller than 250 MB.
 Due to this, we recommend processing large datasets using a local installation.

+### Bioconductor

+The easiest way to use the application locally is via [Bioconductor](https://bioconductor.org/packages/release/bioc/html/MSstatsShiny.html)

 ### Local